SteveVitali/ethereum-smart-contract-analysis/README.md

 ```
 aws s3 sync s3://ethereum-blockchain-analysis-svitali .
 ```
+NOTE: this may take a long time, possibly a few hours, depending on the level of EC2 instance deployed.

 (You may also need to install the Python 3.6 specific version of `gdbm`: `sudo apt-get install python3.6-gdbm`)